i-dominguez/Spiced_projects/10_recommender_system/README.md

 The movie recommender is based on the Collaborative Filtering approach, and creates predictions for movie ratings with Matrix Factorization technique (NMF).
 It is trained on the 'small' dataset of [MovieLens](https://grouplens.org/datasets/movielens/).

-The online user-interface is built and deployed with Streamlit and can be found here:
+The online user-interface was built and deployed with Streamlit.

-Streamlit App